ixanza/tranquility/README.md

 #### Preparations

-Let's get to the actual installation.
-Grab the latest release of Serenity from [here](https://drive.google.com/open?id=1FnKO8IlmtZsn9_vkdi5ArmgZ7I76CW4h).
-Only grab the .wabbajack file, you can ignore the DynDOLOD and xLODGEN files.
-Those will be automatically downloaded later.

-Download the release to a _working folder_.
+Grab the latest release of Wabbajack from [here](https://github.com/wabbajack-tools/wabbajack/releases) and place the `Wabbajack.exe` file in a _working folder_.
 This folder **must not** be in a _common folders_ like your Desktop, Downloads or Program Files folder.
 It's best to create a Wabbajack folder near the root level of your drive like `C:/Wabbajack`.

-Grab the latest release of Wabbajack from [here](https://github.com/wabbajack-tools/wabbajack/releases) and place the `Wabbajack.exe` file in the _working folder_.
+Click on Browse Modlists, and download Serenity from the gallery.
+Once the download is done set the Installation folder to somewhere that is not affected by UAC (Please do not put it in Documents, Program Files, Desktop.
+Put it somewhere easy like `C:/Modlists/Serenity`).
+The downloads path should automatically fill in the installation path.

 #### Downloading and Installing